-Here are some basic steps you can take to supplement your business' information security:
+Here are some basic steps you can take to supplement your information security:

-- Perform inspections of your computers and network often . . . - Check to make sure your virus protection and detection - Require routine updates/patches to your network by your Information Technicians - ◆ Never share passwords or authentication device information - Limit access Consider using a dedicated PC only for banking inquiries and access - ◆ Use dual control for processing transactions and reconciliation one person to initiate the transaction and a different person to approve it. - ◆ Review account activity frequently (daily is recommended) - Review payroll files for accuracy and changes, paying particular attention to payees and amounts. - Limit administrative rights and employee access to systems and bank account information - ◆ Consider obtaining insurance against unauthorized transactions (employee)
+- Perform inspections of your computers and network often . . . - Check to make sure your virus protection and detection solutions are up-to-date - Require routine updates/patches to your network by an Information Technician - Never share passwords or authentication device information - Limit access Consider using a dedicated PC only for banking inquiries and access - Use dual control for processing transactions and reconciliation one person to initiate the transaction and a different person to approve it. - Review account activity frequently (daily is recommended) - Review payroll files for accuracy and changes, paying particular attention to payees and amounts